Sean Hamilton: Electronic Dance Music Awards

-The EDMAs are known as a star-studded affair, featuring a slew of leading DJs, music producers, international press and others comprising the industry's corps d'elite.
+The EDMAs feature leading DJs, music producers, international press and others comprising the industry's notable figures.

 Personal life

 Hamilton lives in New York City.
-He has been married to Marina Gachet for sixteen years and is the chief operating officer for their media group.
+He has been married to Marina Bello for 21 years and is the chief operating officer for their media group.
 His daughter, Tay Hamilton grew up listening and learning about broadcasting from her father and is also now a mid-day radio personality in Las Vegas for 95.5 The Bull, an iHeartRadio radio station.

 Hamilton has begun writing a book based on his 40 years in radio and the evolution of the broadcast industry since he began in 1979.

 On July 21, 2013, Hamilton alongside his wife Marina completed a six-day, 350-mile bike ride from Washington, D.C., to Pittsburgh to raise funds and awareness for Wounded Warrior Project, a non-profit organization dedicated to helping thousands of injured soldiers returning home from current conflicts and providing assistance to their families.
 Covering approximately 70 miles a day, the duo video blogged the entire journey on the donation site GoFundMe where they met their goal of $10,000.